Finding My Future Took a Few Tries

 Lauren Nostro was my first real friend and professional confidant at the paper, and she's been there for me even after leaving for greener pastures in New York City.
 James Twigg was my number two all year and stood by me when times were tough and others ran.
 I can honestly say that Twigg is one of the most loyal and hard-working people I've met at UB, despite the fact he's had to deal with me for 50 hours a week for a year.

-Aaron Mansfield is the next in a long line of sports editor to EIC, and you couldn't be getting a better leader or journalist to continue The Spectrum's mission.
-He's been my prot?(c)g?(c) since the day I met him and his work ethic and care for UB and the city is Buffalo will shine for years to come.
+Aaron Mansfield is the next in a long line of sports editor-to-EIC, and you couldn't be getting a better leader or journalist to continue The Spectrum's mission.
+He's been my prot?(c)g?(c) since the day I met him and his work ethic and care for UB and the city of Buffalo will shine for years to come.
 Brian Josephs: now there's a success story, folks.
 The most determined, kind, giving, funny, and dedicated person I've met in my time at The Spectrum.
 I wish I could put a little bit of him in everybody at the paper.

 Pino, thanks for all the dashes.
 Your lunch-line companionship will forever be considered legendary in my book.
 Rebecca Bratek, thank you for your unfaltering dedication to this paper and I can't wait to see what you have to offer next year.
 Aline Kobayashi, Meg Kinsley, and Nicole Manzo - my wife is probably the only one who knows how truly special you all are for being able to deal with me for a whole year.
 Benoit, wink wink buddy.
 Bowe, you're a sick man - but we wouldn't have you any other way.
 Cady, Feiler, and Boogie: thanks for stepping up.
 The great sports tradition lives on after your semester.